Skip to main content

 Trello: Project Management Tool

-Project management is one of the most crucial aspects of a product.
+Project management is one of the product’s most crucial aspects.
 From deciding the rollout of the update to how the product lifecycle should be implemented, a lot of action occurs in project management.
 Realizing its potential, Trello forayed and made its mark as a SaaS project management tool.

-Trello, a popular tool, uses the Kanban method to better and ease the interactions between the project members and vital people.
-The tool comes along with a board that allows the project members to visualize the roadmap.
-In other words, every board is divvied into columns, and every column has different processes listed in them.
-These columns will help the members list and understand what’s done and remain to be completed.
+Trello, a popular tool, uses the Kanban method to improve and ease the interactions between project members and vital people.
+The tool has a board allowing the project members to visualize the roadmap.
+In other words, every board is divided into columns with different processes listed in it.
+These columns will help the members list and understand what’s done and what remains to be completed.

 Zoom: Video Conferencing Tool

-COVID-19 popularized Zoom, the video conferencing utility you and kids used immensely.
+COVID-19 popularized Zoom, the video conferencing utility you and your kids used immensely.
 The primary advantage was its low latency network and the feature that a great deal could be done with paying a buck.
-While a paid version of it exists, most users didn’t see the need for it as a lot can be achieved with short-duration calls.
-However, it is wise to go for the paid version if you see the need for the paid version.
+While a paid version of Zoom exists, most users didn’t see the need for it, as a lot can be achieved with short-duration calls.
+However, it is wise to go for the paid version if you see the need for it.

-The tool comes with various features which foster collaboration, and it is pretty easy to be used.
-From screen sharing to participant control, Zoom is one of the most popular collaboration tools, and it works on any platform.
+Zoom is a collaboration tool that works on any platform and has various features that foster collaboration.
+It is also pretty easy to use.
+From screen sharing to participant control, Zoom is one of the most popular collaboration tools.

 Slack: Communication Tool

 First off, Slack’s notification sound is rather addictive.
-However, Slack packs more than a notification sounds as it is one of the most preferred communication tools.
+However, Slack packs more than a notification sounds, as it is one of the most preferred communication tools.
 Its UI makes the chatting and sharing easy, features favored by companies where documents are regularly transferred among themselves and external parties.
 In addition, one can engage in both video and audio calls which boost collaboration.
-Be it group creation or its numerous integration; Slack can be your preferred communications tool as it allows you to connect beyond Slack as users can use MS Teams through Slack Connect.
+Be it group creation or its numerous integrations, Slack can be your preferred communications tool as it allows you to connect beyond Slack, as users can use MS Teams through Slack Connect.

 Mailchimp: Mailing Tool

-Mailchimp is software that allows you to mail to a large set of mail recipients.
+Mailchimp is software that allows you to mail to many mail recipients.
 In addition, the online marketing tool allows you to automate mail deliveries and manage ad campaigns.
-The tool is compatible with multiple platforms, and various users ranging from freelancers to massive organizations prefer Mailchimp as their mailing tool.
+The tool is compatible with multiple platforms, and various users, ranging from freelancers to massive organizations, prefer Mailchimp as their mailing tool.

 Zendesk: Help Desk Software

 Zendesk is the bridge between the company and its customers.
-While it is used by most companies as to help desk software, Zendesk can also be used for business leads.
-In plain language, Zendesk is a tool that aims to simplify the client support aspect.
+While most companies use Zendesk as help desk software, it can also be used for business leads.
+In plain language, Zendesk is a tool that aims to simplify client support.
 It possesses enough capabilities to blend data and engagements from various platforms.
-One of the offerings from Zendesk is the Sunshine CRM platform which lends a holistic view of the data.
-However, you should know that there is no free version of the available tool.
+One of the offerings from Zendesk is the Sunshine CRM platform, which lends a holistic view of the data.
+However, you should know that the available tool is no free version.

 Google Drive

-This is a tool that probably doesn’t even need an introduction as most, if not all, have used Google drive at some point.
+This tool probably doesn’t even need an introduction, as most, if not all, have used Google Drive at some point.
 From regular documents to video files to storage of files in any format, one can create a shareable link for viewing and downloading purposes.
-The drive’s advantage is that one can configure the permissions, which can share from the essential viewing permission and lend the user the permission to download and edit the files.
+The drive’s advantage is that one can configure the permissions, which can share the essential viewing permission and lend the user the permission to download and edit the files.

 Salesforce Sales Cloud: Customer Relationship Management tool

 DevOps for CRM speeds the agile cycle and assures productivity while developing CRM modules.
 Salesforce Service Cloud, commonly known as Salesforce Ticketing System, is a flexible CRM that gives customers a 360-degree picture of their business.
-The capacity to serve huge enterprises and the Salesforce CRM, which contains many configurable features and cases instead of tickets, are two of the tool’s advantages.
-However, CRM is rather complicated for novice users, and this solution is not suitable for businesses looking for free solutions.
+The tool’s advantages are the capacity to serve huge enterprises and the Salesforce CRM, which contains many configurable features and cases instead of tickets.
+However, CRM is rather complicated for novice users, and this solution is unsuitable for businesses looking for free solutions.

 Useful Link: Top 15 AWS Machine Learning Tools in the Cloud